-A German research institute that aims to design the transitions to a sustainable society, by means of a transdisciplinary approach that encourages systems understanding.
-Research focuses on transition processes, with four teams: 1) Future Energy and Mobility Structures; 2) Energy, Transport and Climate Policy; 3) Material Flows and Resource Management; and 4) Sustainable Production and Consumption.
-Conducts >150 projects per year with c.170 staff, working in nine languages.
-Publishes numerous articles in scientific journals, with a “Top Ten” chosen each year.
-President: Prof Uwe Schneidewind.
+It aims to design the transitions to a sustainable society, by means of a transdisciplinary approach that encourages systems understanding.
+The research focuses on transition processes, with four teams: 1) Future Energy and Mobility Structures; 2) Energy, Transport and Climate Policy; 3) Material Flows and Resource Management; and 4) Sustainable Production and Consumption.
+It conducts >150 projects per year, working in nine languages and publishes numerous articles in scientific journals, with a “Top Ten” chosen each year.

 Programs: